sauliuz/mobilegap.net/markdown/index.md

 *   **[Stockfish Chess](http://stockfishchess.org/download/)** is an open source chess game powered by AI algorithms.
 Its core is available for multiple desktop platforms and mobile version is built for iOS and other mobile platforms.
 *   **[The White House](https://github.com/WhiteHouse/wh-app-ios)** application for fetching and displaying multiple streams of content, including video content.
 Its and official iOS application for US government White House.
 *   **[Task Coach](http://sourceforge.net/p/taskcoach/code/HEAD/tree/trunk/taskcoach-iphone/)** mobile version of Task Coach desktop application.
 It has embedded sync functionality with other application versions running on desktop environments.
-*   **[Pancake](https://github.com/Imaginea/pancake-ios)** client application for managing SugarCRM projects on iOS.
-It’s designed to access various modules of SugarCRM with the possibility of adding, deleting, editing the data.
 *   **[Sign Plus](https://github.com/sonnyfazio/SignPlus)** application for creating digital signatures on iOS powered devices.
 *   **[SparkleShare](https://github.com/darvin/SparkleShare-iOS)** client application for sparkleshare open source file synch project.
 *   **[Tweejump](https://github.com/haqu/tweejump)** simple jump up game created using Cocos2D game engine for iOS.
 Game.
 *   **[Olympics 2012](https://github.com/Frahaan/2012-Olympics-iOS--iPad-and-iPhone--source-code)** source code for official iOS mobile application used by London Olympic games organizers.
 *   **[OpenShop.io](https://github.com/openshopio/openshop.io-ios)** ecommerce mobile solution.
 *   **[Next Airport](https://github.com/mmackh/Next-Airport)** is application for finding weather and navigation conditions in the closest airports around you.
+*   **[Pancake](https://github.com/Imaginea/pancake-ios)** client application for managing SugarCRM projects on iOS.
+It’s designed to access various modules of SugarCRM with the possibility of adding, deleting, editing the data.
+*   **[Parse Store](https://github.com/ParsePlatform/ParseStore)** example iOS mobile commerce application with the Stripe and Parse services integration.
 *   **[Prey](https://github.com/prey/prey-ios-client)** project is created to help recover laptops and smartphones in case they are stolen.
 It activates remotely, enables in device camera and geo location.
 This version is for iOS devices.
 *   **[Pw Safe](http://app77.com/pwSafe/)** application for managing passwords.
 Integrates iCloud and DropBox and supports Password Safe files.
 *   **[Sci-15 HPCalc](http://code.google.com/p/hpcalc-iphone/downloads/list)** scientific calculator application for multiple mobile platforms.
 This is code for iOS platform.